-How did the transatlantic slave trade impact Africa, America, Britain and the Caribbean?
+- How did the transatlantic slave trade impact Africa, Britain, and the Caribbean?

 Year 9: Conflict, Ideology and Protest c.1900-c.2000.

-Who were the British in the 20th Century?
+- How did British society change in the 20th Century?

 Year 10 & 11: GCSE: Edexcel History (1HIO) British and World History